 What we’ll cover during the workshop

 We’ll work through your pressing issues about returning to work with the aim of leaving you feeling better equipped and more upbeat about any challenges that might lie ahead.
 I’ll get some sense of what you’d like to cover, ahead of the session via the registration of interest form, so we can dive straight in on the day.
-There are just six spaces at each event and I’ll write to you individually to confirm you have a place.
+There are just eight spaces at each event and I’ll write to you individually to confirm you have a place.

 Do bring your own lunch and I’ll provide the tea and cakes to go with it.
 It will be a relaxed and informal, yet focussed and productive two hour session in a comfortable, modern environment (my home).
 Address to follow by separate e-mail to individual participants.